-vxfentsthdw option Description When to use -n Utility uses rsh for communication.
-Use when rsh is used for communication. -1 Non-destructive testing.
+vxfentsthdw option Description When to use Use when rsh is used for communication.
+Use during non-destructive testing.
+See "Performing non-destructive testing on the disks using the -r option" on page 98. -n Utility uses rsh for communication. -r Non-destructive testing.
 Testing of the disks for SCSI-3 persistent reservations occurs in a non-destructive way; that is, there is only testing for reads, not writes.
-Can be used with $-m$, $-f$, or $-g$ options.
-Use during non-destructive testing.
-See "Performing non-destructive testing on the disks using the -r option" on page 97. -t Testing of the return value of SCSI TEST UNIT (TUR) command under SCSI-3 reservations.
+Can be used with $-m$, $-f$, or $-g$ options. -t Testing of the return value of SCSI TEST UNIT (TUR) command under SCSI-3 reservations.
 A warning is printed on failure of TUR testing.
-When you want to perform TUR testing. -d Use Dynamic Multi-Pathing (DMP) devices.
+When you want to perform TUF testing. -d Use Dynamic Multi-Pathing (DMP) devices.
 Can be used with -c or -g options.
 By default, the vxfentsthdw script picks up the DMP paths for disks in the disk group.
-If you want the script to use the raw paths for disks in the disk group, use the -w option. -w Use raw devices.
+If you want the script to use the raw paths for disks in the disk group use the -w option. -W Use raw devices.
 Can be used with -c or -g options.
-With the -w option, the vxfentsthdw script picks the operating system paths for disks in the disk group.
-By default, the script uses the -d option to pick up the DMP paths for disks in the disk group. -c Utility tests the coordinator disk group prompting for systems and devices, and reporting success or failure.
+With the -w option, the vxfentsthdw script picks the operating system paths for disk in the disk group.
+By default, th script uses the -d option to pic up the DMP paths for disks in th disk group. -C Utility tests the coordinator disk group prompting for systems and devices, and reporting success or failure.
 For testing disks in coordinator disk group.
-See "Testing the coordinator disk group using the -c option of vxfentsthdw" on page 95.
+See "Testing the coordinator dis group using the -c option of vxfentsthdw" on page 96.